-MCH principals and consultants will be presenting four papers at this year’s meeting of the Acoustical Society of America, the primary scientific professional society for all aspects of acoustics, at its semi annual meeting in San Diego at the Hotel del Coronado, December 2-6, 2019.
+MCH principals and consultants presented four papers at the meeting of the Acoustical Society of America, the primary scientific professional society for all aspects of acoustics, at its semi annual meeting in San Diego at the Hotel del Coronado, December 2-6, 2019.
 See below for our paper abstracts.

-Topics presented by MCHers to include various performing arts venues and challenges encountered during renovation and design, large music rehearsal spaces, and outdoor entertainment noise.
+Topics presented by MCHers included various performing arts venues and challenges encountered during renovation and design, large music rehearsal spaces, and outdoor entertainment noise.

-Tony Hoover will be especially active at this meeting.
-He is chairing the session on Outdoor Entertainment Noise, wrapping up his long-held, 12 year, position as chair of the College of Fellows, and coordinating and participating in this year's ASA JAM, which he founded and has led since the beginning.
+Tony Hoover was especially active at this meeting.
+He chaired a session on Outdoor Entertainment Noise, wrapped up his long-held, 12 year, position as chair of the College of Fellows, and coordinated and participated in this year's ASA JAM, which he founded and has led since the beginning.
 We are thrilled to have such an important member of ASA as part of our firm.

 Simple solutions, happy clients

 Various problems involving outdoor entertainment noise were resolved with simple solutions, which were especially gratifying when clients had presumed expensive and complicated solutions.
 This paper will review some examples, including a lakeside amusement park ride largely intended to generate group screams at regular intervals, an outdoor town center featuring evening movies and weekend performances, an NFL stadium that hosts several rock concerts every year, and Mumbai “firecracker” bands impacting Bollywood soundstages.

 Victoria Hall Theatre – Almost ready for prime time